-Cumulative GPA
+Credits Attempted Cumulative GPA

-1.60
+0-26 1.60

-1.80
+27-55 1.80

-2.00
+56-above 2.00

-\Includes transfer credits.
+Includes transfer credits.

 For this chart only, credits attempted includes semester credit hours transferred into Gordon and all courses attempted at Gordon.
+The cumulative GPA is calculated only on Gordon grades.